Marshall upsets No. 8 ND 26-21; Freeman to 0-3 for Irish

 SLOW STARTS

 Freeman is the first Notre Dame coach to open his career 0-3.
-Kelly opened his stint with the Irish 1-2 and lost three of his first four.
+Freeman’s predecessor, Brian Kelly opened his stint with the Irish 1-2 and lost three of his first four.
 The last Irish coach to open with two straight losses was Lou Holtz in 1986, opening his career 1-4.

 Freeman might have been a bit too confident before the game.